Most babies begin crawling between 7 to 10 months; delayed crawling with other red flags may warrant professional evaluation.

 Key Takeaways: Baby Not Crawling—When To Be Concerned?

-Delayed crawling may signal muscle or nerve issues.
+➤ Delayed crawling may signal muscle, coordination, or developmental issues.

 Frequently Asked Questions